Autism and Sleep: Understanding Problems and Finding Solutions

 • May help increase total sleep time

-• Works best combined with behavioral strategies
+• Works best with good habits

 • Long-term safety data is still being studied